cbjer/zettel/_pages/202103281817_lassoRegression.md

 There isn't a closed form solution to minimising this expression.

+With regularisation, we typically do not penalise the intercept term.

 Lasso regression has the advantage that it will force the weights for unimportant features to $0$.
 Ie it is doing a type of automatic feature selection.